- What is the ePrivacy Regulation?

 - Businesses storing data on EU citizens.
-The ePR will expand the rules the on how information can be stored within the electronic devices of EU citizens.
-Like similar regulations, the responsibility of the ensuring secure storage still rests with the service provider.
+The ePR will expand the rules on how information can be stored within the electronic devices of EU citizens.
+Like similar regulations, the responsibility of ensuring secure storage still rests with the service provider.

 - Marketers targeting the EU.
 Organizations taking part in direct marketing efforts to persons in the EU can expect changes to what information they can use, collect, and disseminate from EU citizens.

-- App devlopers and communications companies.
+- App developers and communications companies.
 Organizations that make available electronic communication tools (apps, OTT platforms, devices, etc.) to EU citizens will face more limits on what consumer information can be collected, transferred, and stored.

 Yes, the ePR Applies to the Rest of the World, Too

 Like the GDPR before it, the ePrivacy Regulation carries extraterritorial powers, meaning the regulation extends beyond the borders of EU member states.
-It’s worth pointing out that violators can be fined through the internation courts.
+It’s worth pointing out that violators can be fined through the international courts.
 Organizations that do not have a physical presence in the EU, but offer electronic communication services (or marketing) to the EU, will be required to appoint a data protection representative (a type of liaison) to each EU member state wherein they conduct business.

 What is Cookie Consent?

-Currently, there are two legal acts that outline how cookie consent can be sought and obtained.
+Currently, two legal acts outline how cookie consent can be sought and obtained.
 These are the ePrivacy Directive and the General Data Protection Regulation (GDPR).
 It's important to note that even with the GDPR in place, the legal aspects of the "Cookie Directive" remain valid.
 (Although once the ePR passes through European Parliament, the ePrivacy Directive will no longer dictate how the EU member states implement laws in their own countries.)

 - The General Data Protection Regulation, more commonly known by its acronym (GDPR), established that consent for user information must be explicit and presented in an unambiguous language.
 Therefore, "opt-out" types of consent are disallowed under GDPR.
 But, the latest draft of the ePR, with its expanded technological scope, will permit certain forms of implied consent so long as these are are at the request of and within the best interests of the end-user.